Codecademy/docs/content/swift/concepts/sets/terms/subtraction/subtract.md

 ---
-Title: '.subtract()'
+Title: '.subtracting()'
-Description: 'Removes the elements in the given set from the target set.'
+Description: 'Returns a new set containing the elements in the target set that are not in the given set.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'